 There are four main cacao bean varieties, which include:

-- Forastero: The forastero cacao bean is the most widely-sold and most inexpensive kind globally.
+- Forastero.
+The forastero cacao bean is the most widely sold and least expensive type globally.
 It has a slightly bitter, chocolatey, and earthy taste when brewed.

-- Trinitario: With its origins in the Caribbean islands, trinitario beans were introduced to South America in the 19th century to form a hybrid cacao bean.
+- Trinitario.
+With its origins in the Caribbean islands, the trinitario bean was introduced to South America in the 19th century to form a hybrid cacao bean.
 The taste of trinitario cacao beans varies according to the sub-variety.

-- Criollo: As the rarest cacao bean variety, criollo beans form only up to 5% of all global cacao bean exports.
+- Criollo.
+As the rarest cacao bean variety, criollo beans make up only up to 5% of all global cacao bean exports.
 These beans have a complex fruit flavor profile and plenty of aroma.
-They’re not as bitter as other cacao bean varieties.
+They're not as bitter as other cacao bean varieties.

-- Nacional: The most recently discovered cacao bean is the Nacional variety.
+- Nacional.
+The most recently discovered cacao variety is the Nacional.
 This bean type has only been sold since 2011 and boasts a creamy and robust taste profile with less bitterness than other cacao beans.

 The differences between brewed cacao vs. coffee